Image and Point-cloud Classification for Jet Analysis in High-Energy Physics: A survey: Abstract

 \section{Abstract}

-In recent times, the fields of \ac{HEP} experimentation and phenomenological studies have seen the integration of \ac{ML} and its specialized branch, \ac{DL}.
-This survey offers a comprehensive assessment of these applications within the realm of various \ac{DL} approaches.
-The initial segment of the paper introduces the fundamentals encompassing diverse particle physics types and establishes criteria for evaluating particle physics in tandem with learning models.
-Following this, a comprehensive taxonomy is presented for representing \ac{HEP} images, encompassing accessible datasets, intricate details of preprocessing techniques, and methods of feature extraction and selection.
-Subsequently, the focus shifts to an exploration of available \ac{AI} models tailored to \ac{HEP} images, along with a concentrated examination of \ac{HEP} image classification pertaining to Jet particles.
-Within this review, a profound investigation is undertaken into distinct \ac{ML} and \ac{DL} proposed \ac{SOTA} techniques, underscoring their implications for \ac{HEP} inquiries.
-The discussion delves into specific applications in substantial detail, including Jet tagging, Jet tracking, particle classification, and more.
-The survey culminates with an analysis concerning the present status of \ac{HEP} grounded in \ac{DL} methodologies, encompassing inherent challenges and prospective avenues for future research endeavors.
+Nowadays, there has been a growing trend in the field of high-energy physics (HEP), in both its experimental and phenomenological studies, to incorporate machine learning (ML) and its specialized branch, deep learning (DL).
+This review paper provides a thorough illustration of these applications using different ML and DL approaches.
+The first part of the paper examines the basics of various particle physics types and establishes guidelines for assessing particle physics alongside the available learning models.
+Next, a detailed classification is provided for representing Jets that are reconstructed in high-energy collisions, mainly in proton-proton collisions at well-defined beam energies.
+This section covers various datasets, preprocessing techniques, and feature extraction and selection methods.
+The presented techniques can be applied to future hadron-hadron colliders (HHC), such as the high-luminosity LHC (HL-LHC) and the future circular collider - hadron-hadron (FCC-hh).
+The authors then explore several AI techniques analyses designed specifically for both image and point-cloud (PC) data in HEP.
+Additionally, a closer look is taken at the classification associated with Jet tagging in hadron collisions.
+In this review, various state-of-the-art (SOTA) techniques in ML and DL are examined, with a focus on their implications for HEP demands.
+More precisely, this discussion addresses various applications in extensive detail, such as Jet tagging, Jet tracking, particle classification, and more.
+The review concludes with an analysis of the current state of HEP using DL methodologies.
+It highlights the challenges and potential areas for future research, which are illustrated for each application.